The Complete Guide to Health and Safety in Wallis and Futuna for Travellers

 Be Aware of Food Safety

-Eating in restaurants or at tourist accommodations is usually very safe in Wallis and Futuna.
-But if you're eating street food, like from roadside barbecues, then there are a few things to be aware of.
-For instance, if you're in an area that may have unsafe water, avoid eating salads or uncooked food that might have been washed with contaminated water.
+Eating in restaurants or at hotels is usually very safe in Wallis and Futuna.
+However, if you're in an area that may have unsafe water, avoid eating salads or uncooked food that might have been washed with contaminated water.
 Preferably, eat food that has been cooked in front of you.
 Vegetarian food is usually the safest option.

 To avoid gastro bugs, use hand disinfectant and only eat cooked food.
 If you get diarrhoea, drink water regularly and alternate between electrolytes and water.
 If other symptoms occur, see a doctor.